 - ½ tsp vanilla extract

-How To Make Easy Strawberry Oatmeal Bars (Gluten Free)
+How to Make Strawberry Oatmeal Bars (Kaufmann Diet Friendly)

 - Cut strawberries in small pieces